 Mule deer, named for their large ears, and a subspecies of white-tail deer called the Coues whitetail occupy different habitats in Arizona.
 The mule deer, which is a bit more acclimated to the desert, can be glimpsed at Lost Dutchman and Picacho Peak State Parks, while the whitetail deer can be found in Patagonia State Park and Kartchner Caverns as well as Oracle State Park.

-Arizona’s top predators include the coyote, the black bear, mountain lions, three types of foxes, lynxes, and ocelots.
+Arizona’s top predators include the coyote, the black bear, mountain lions, lynxes, and ocelots.
 A visitor might even glimpse a rare Mexican wolf, a subspecies of the gray wolf, or a jaguar.
 Black bears are seen in Tonto Natural Bridge as well as Slide Rock.

 Arizona birds include the state bird, the cactus wren.
 Birds are of course not confined to the state parks and can be found in city parks and backyards.
 They include hummingbirds, woodpeckers, warblers, goldfinch, grackles, phoebes, and sparrows.
 Birds that are found in places such as Dead Horse Ranch and Lyman Lake include waterfowl such as blue herons, black ibis, grebes, egrets, ducks, and geese.
 Roadrunners, quail, and owls can be glimpsed at Kartchner Caverns.
 Birds of prey include ospreys and several species of hawk.